escapefromhyperisland/world-8/elin/README.md

 ### :crossed_fingers: Nice to haves:
 - [ ] Add some sort of "instruction-panel"
+- [ ] Add some turquoise details to match the rest of the levels
 - [ ] Aftertexts on click of the button
 - [ ] Add loading-screen with a bit of context and story-telling
 - [ ] Robot-pinguin that can give you hints if you get stuck